advanderveer/ep/README.md

 - [ ] MUST   find an alternative for comparing error interface values in Render
 - [ ] MUST   have a better way to debug unexpected error responses for development: add factories for verbose errors
 - [ ] MUST   re-think usecase of rest endpoint returning error
+- [ ] MUST   don't write body if response is 204 or other status without a body
 - [x] SHOULD allow configuring defaults for endpoint config
 - [x] SHOULD make the Config method more ergonomic to use
 - [ ] SHOULD come with build-in logging support to debug client and server errors